daniltaro/parallel-encryptor/README.md

 ./Parallel_Encryptor
 ```

-3. Input path, mode (encrypt or decrypt), and a 32-character key.
+3. Input path, mode (encrypt or decrypt), and a 32-character key

 Example
 ```bash